Thursday, November 5, 2015

 Courtesy of Library of Congress

-I assumed the pamphlet was true until one day I saw Samuel Fassett's photo in a book in a bookstore.
-I recognized it!
-Then I started researching the subject.
+I assumed the pamphlet was true until one day I was in a bookstore looking at a Lincoln book.
+I saw this photo in that book, and I recognized it!
+Hesler was not identified as the photographer, thus I started researching the subject.

 And it is widely stated the "negative" was destroyed in the Chicago fire in 1871.
 If so, A.W.
 Elson and Co. would have made the photogravure simply from a print, though they claimed to have a daguerreotype.
-Yet maybe they had a negative from the Fassett sitting which we do not know about.
-This remains a bit of a mystery for me.
+There remains a bit of a mystery for me on this subject.

-The big mistake about the photographer acknowledged, I personally am grateful A.W.
+In-spite of their big mistake about the identify of the photographer, and in-spite of a possible mistake about their source for their photogravure, I personally am grateful that A.W.
 Elson and Co. of Boston produced such a magnificent photogravure!